 Provided with a complete set of handpieces and accessories, such as the EasySpot Hybrid micromanipulator and HiScan Surgical and Endoscan scanners, Asclepion Laser Technologies’s SmartXide² system can be easily set to suit the specific situation and the diverse requirements of open and keyhole surgery.
 Find out more about how CO₂ laser microsurgery can guarantee the best operating theater performance.

-The Asclepion Laser Technologies range for general and cancer surgery also includes the MultiPulse Tm+1470 system, which combines a 1,940 nm thulium laser and 1,470 nm diode laser in a single fiber.
+The Asclepion Laser Technologies range for general and cancer surgery also includes the MultiPulse Tm+1470 system, which combines a 1,940 nm thulium laser and 1,470 nm raman laser in a single fiber.

 This high-performance surgical instrument for the resection of various different types of tumor (liver, pancreas, lungs, intestine, etc.) guarantees the surgeon precise control over both cutting and ablation through the intuitive regulation of the main operating parameters.